Can I claim Universal Credit?

 If you would like to discuss this further please contact us on 01438 242666 or email us at firstname.lastname@example.org.

 If you need help to pay your rent you may be entitled to Housing Benefit.
 The Benefits Service will help tenants to claim any available assistance with paying their rent.

-Free and independent rent, money and benefits advice are available from:
+Free and independent rent, money and benefits advice is available from:

 - our Housing Advice Service (01438 242242);